The Printable Guide on this webpage gives you the most important things

 When you are in the city of Lahaina, there are activity‑sales booths on the main street (Front Street) where you will be shopping, but be sure to avoid the "discount" tour sellers who require you to attend a time-share sales presentation.
 Do NOT attend any time-share sales presentation under any circumstances!
 For more about why to avoid timeshare sales presentations, see the last question and answer on the FAQ page of this website at

-You can hire a personal tour guide just for you, by calling Guides of Maui (formerly called Rent-A-Local) on Maui at 877‑4060. www.guidesofmaui.com
+You can hire a personal tour guide just for you, from Guides of Maui (formerly called Rent-A-Local) at www.guidesofmaui.com

 I know it’s disappointing, but nobody will greet you with a lei on your arrival, unless you have paid for it in advance as part of your tour package.
 So buy a lei for yourself.
 They are available in shops at the airport (most expensive place to buy anything), or at florists, less expensive at grocery stores (any Safeway or Times Market), and even cheaper at Wal-Mart and Kmart and Costco (all near the airport).